A spreading shrub to 2.5 m tall.

 Phyllodes (modified leaves) are grey-green to 5 cm long and to 0.6 mm wide.

-Flowers produced in globular heads, to 7 mm diameter, with up to 14 flowers per head.
-Heads produced in racemes with up to 8 per raceme, produced out of leaf axils, between August and October.
+Flowers are produced in globular heads, to 7 mm diameter, with up to 14 very small staminate flowers per head.
+Heads are arranged in racemes with up to 8 per raceme, produced out of leaf axils, between August and October.

 The seed pods have an oblong to narrowly oblong shape and are raised over seeds.
-The pods have a length of up to 6 cm and a width to 2 mm.
+The pods have a length of up to 60 mm and a width to 2 mm.

 An attractive ornamental plant that tolerates most soils and is frost/snow hardy.
-Flowers are bird attracting,
+Flowers are bird attracting.
+It is known to be cultivated (base on images available online) and appears to grow well.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.